 - Feelings of guilt or worthlessness

 - Poor concentration

 - In severe cases, thoughts of death and psychotic symptoms

 Depression can at times be a mild condition, however, it can also be severe and incredibly debilitating.
 Many people with depression withdraw from close family and friends, stop going out and cease engaging in the activities that used to give them pleasure and meaning in life.
-Some people may turn to harmful ways of coping, such as the use of drugs and alcohol or self-harm, which work to further lower mood and maintain the depression.
+On the other hand, some people may turn to harmful ways of coping, such as the use of drugs and alcohol or self-harm, which work to further lower mood and maintain depression.

 Our highly trained psychologists and psychiatrists work with clients to identify, understand and treat their depression.
-The aim of treatment for depression is to reduce the person’s symptoms, support them to return to their normal level of functioning, and ultimately, improve their quality of life.
-The good news is that effective interventions exist to treat depression.
+Most importantly, the aim of treatment for depression is to reduce the person’s symptoms, support them to return to their normal level of functioning, and ultimately, improve their quality of life.
+However, the good news is that effective interventions exist to treat depression.
 The sooner a person with depression accesses support, the sooner their road to recovery begins.